moses-20/premest.code.along/05.react.part2/README.md

        };
      }

-     handleClick() {
-       this.setState({
+     // this method (function) is responsible for fetching and updating the  `writers` data in state handleClick() {
+       // temporarily sets the value of loading to `true`
+       // we use setState to update values of state in  class components
+       // later you'll learn how to do it in functional components this.setState({
          writers: {
            loading: true
          }
        });

+       // setTimeout is a built-in JavaScript function that waits for some seconds before calling a function
-       setTimeout(async () => {
+       // in this case, we are waiting for 3.5s setTimeout(async () => {
-         let resp = await fetch("/writers.json");
+         // fetch is a JavaScript API for getting information over the internet let resp = await fetch("/writers.json");
          let result = await resp.json();